sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 These indicators are well-suited for testing the predictive power of narratives for macroeconomics due to their daily frequency, which aligns with the rapid pace of Twitter, and their sensitivity to public sentiment and behavior.

-# Connecting the dots: Testing Narratives' Effectiveness for Macroeconomic Forecasting
+# Connecting the Dots: Testing Narratives' Effectiveness for Macroeconomic Forecasting

 The previous two sections discussed the theory of Narrative Economics and our curated Twitter dataset, which holds narratives within them, and the distinction between macroeconomics and microeconomics, highlighting why it is interesting to research the theory at the macroeconomic level and what macroeconomic indicators we chose.